The Bazaar Voice

 Home Depot doubles conversion rates with Managed Sampling

 Home Depot Canada wanted to increase the volume of UGC, particularly reviews, its brands get on its product pages.
-So it partnered with bazaarvoice to create the Home Depot Seeds Sampling program.
+So they partnered with bazaarvoice to create the Home Depot Seeds Sampling program.

 “UGC is becoming increasingly important.
 It’s no longer a ‘nice to have.’
 It’s a necessity.
 We see our site as a research tool, so even if people come into the store, they still use their phones to see ratings and reviews and make a final decision.”